Reconstruction from projections

 The problem of reconstructing a multidimensional signal from its projection is uniquely multidimensional, having no 1-D counterpart.
 It has applications that range from computer-aided tomography to geophysical signal processing.
 It is a problem which can be explored from several points of view—as a deconvolution problem, a modeling problem, an estimation problem, or an interpolation problem.

 Motivation and applications

-The problem of reconstruction form projections has arisen independently in a large number of scientific fields, since it is widely applied in areas such as medical imaging, geophysical tomography, industrial radiography and so on.
+The problem of reconstruction from projections has arisen independently in a large number of scientific fields, since it is widely applied in areas such as medical imaging, geophysical tomography, industrial radiography and so on.
 For example, by using CT scanner, the lesion information of the patients can be presented in 3D on the computer, which offers a new and accurate approach in diagnosis and thus has vital clinical value.

 Problem statement and basics

 A projection is a linear mapping of an $M$ dimensional signal into an $N$ dimensional one, where $N\leq M$.
 And the objective of reconstruction is to restore the $M$ dimensional signal based on the $N$ dimensional signal.
 The following case is a 2-D signal projected into 1D signal.